 The curriculum includes a series of didactic lectures.
 These lectures are provided by the interventional pulmonary staff, other pulmonary and critical care physicians, radiologists, oncologists, and thoracic and general surgeons.

 In addition to weekly pulmonary divisional and research conferences, there are interventional pulmonary conferences and meetings.
-As an advanced fellow, you will be responsible for presenting at several of these forums and for the coordination of intermittent interventional pulmonary meetings.
+As an advanced fellow, you are responsible for presenting at several of these forums and for coordinating intermittent interventional pulmonary meetings.

 Regular meetings are held between fellows and mentors to design and conduct research protocols.
 Fellows also work with other members of the Division of Pulmonary and Critical Care Medicine who have diverse skills and investigative backgrounds.

 Fellows have dedicated time for research projects.
 The development of or participation in at least one prospective interventional study is required.
 Fellows also complete at least one retrospective study and one review article.
 You are encouraged to initiate the planning and dialogue of at least one of these studies prior to beginning the fellowship.

 You are expected to enroll patients into approved clinical protocols in which you are involved.

 Each of the prospective studies you develop should generate results and information suitable for publication in a major pulmonary, oncology or thoracic surgery subspecialty journal.
 Two additional critical manuscripts also are expected.
 These may include a major subject review, case report or a retrospective review.
 The development of abstracts for at least two of the major national thoracic diseases meetings is anticipated.